cognesy/instructor-php/docs/hub/index.md

 We welcome contributions to the instructor hub, if you have a tutorial or example you'd like to add, please open a pull request in `docs/hub` and we'll review it.

-1. The code must be in a single file
+1. The code must be in a single .php file.
+2. Please include documentation in the file - check existing examples for the format.
-2. Make sure that the code is tested.
+3. Make sure that the code is tested.